Rocky Knob Mountain Biking Park offers you and your family a nationally significant outdoor experience.

 "It sends a very positive message," said Tilley, "when the Boone area can go from an outdoor recreation summit in 2010, to purchasing, designing, developing and opening a new mountain bike park in 2011.
 Rocky Knob shows that we're serious about enhancing outdoor recreation infrastructure for visitors and locals."

 The park includes paved parking areas and bathroom facilities.
-There is also a large picnic pavillion and playground with most playground equipment constructed from natural wood and ropes.
-The picnic pavillion is available for rent by calling the Watauga County Parks & Recreation office at (828) 264-9511.
+A large picnic pavilion and playground with most playground equipment constructed from natural wood and ropes rounds out the fun for all ages.
+The picnic pavilion is available for rent by calling the Watauga County Parks & Recreation office at (828) 264-9511.

-In addition to the mountain trails, there is a pump track on the right as you drive into the facility.
+In addition to the mountain trails, the Sunset Skills Area pump track, on the right as you drive into the facility, provides a scenic area to warm up.
 Please drive slowly and look for cyclists.

 For mountain bikers, the Rocky Branch Trail leaves the parking lot and heads left at the first major signed junction (hikers go right-and the opposite of bikers on some other trails).
 Bikers climb over undulating dips to parallel US 421, then switchback across rough-hewn log bridges on the rise to meet gurgling Rocky Branch.
-The trail crosses a power line then heads back into the woods to eventually turn away from the stream.
-The long gradual climb re-crosses the power line as it continues its rise to a rocky high point.
+The trail crosses under a power line traverse, then heads back into the woods to eventually turn away from the stream.
+The long gradual climb again crosses under the power line traverse as it continues its rise to a rocky high point.
 A more downhill trend starts past rocky outcrops and eventually, a right-hand switchback returns to the main trail junction.

 If you're hiking, you'll go left in that switchback on a flight of stone steps that lets bikers blast through the berm in the turn.
 The trail passes through beautiful fern- and flower-filled hardwood forests and major rhododendron groves.
 Though the trail climbs, the overall design is so sophisticated that there's up and down all the way, making for an overall undulating ride.
 The 1.6-mile trail is rated moderate/intermediate.
 The Jump Start Skills Area is located on this trail.